$L_2$-variation of L\'{e}vy driven BSDEs with non-smooth terminal conditions: Introduction

 \section{Introduction}

-The main objective of this paper consists in studying the relation between fractional smoothness of the terminal condition of a BSDE and the $\Ltwo$-variation of its according solution. \\ A motivation to investigate this relation arises from the fact that the convergence rate of the discretization error of BSDEs with Lipschitz generator is determined by the convergence of the discretized terminal condition to its limit and by the $\Ltwo$-variation properties of the exact solution $(Y,Z)$: \\ In the Brownian scenario the discretization of BSDEs has been studied by many authors, see for example, \cite{BallyPages}, \cite{MaZhang}, \cite{Zhang}, \cite{BouchardTouzi}, \cite{GobetLemorWarin}, \cite{BouchardElieTouzi} and \cite{GGG}.
-If the BSDE is given by \equa Y_t=\xi+\int_t^T F (s,Y_{s}, Z_s)ds-\int_t^TZ_sdW_s, \quad 0\le t \le T, \tion we define the $\mathrm{L}_p$-variation
+The main objective of this paper consists in studying the relation between fractional smoothness of the terminal condition of a BSDE and the $\LLL_2$-variation of its according solution.

+A motivation to investigate this relation arises from the fact that the convergence rate of the discretization error of BSDEs with Lipschitz generator is determined by the convergence of the discretized terminal condition to its limit and by the $\LLL_2$-variation properties of the exact solution $(Y,Z)$.

+In the Brownian scenario, the discretization of BSDEs has been studied by many authors, see, for example, \cite{BallyPages,MaZhang,Zhang,BouchardTouzi,GobetLemorWarin,BouchardElieTouzi,GGG}.
+If the BSDE is given by